Atul-codee/grand-portfolio/README.md

 This is my personal portfolio website built to represent my professional identity on the web.
 It serves as a digital resume where visitors can learn about me, explore my skills, browse through the projects I have built, and find ways to contact me.

-The website is designed to be clean, responsive, and user-friendly so it looks good across desktops, tablets, and mobile devices.
+The website is designed to be clean, responsive and user-friendly so it looks good across desktops, tablets and mobile devices.
-My goal with this project was not only to showcase my work but also to practice modern web development concepts like layout design, responsive grids, and interactive elements.
+My goal with this project was not only to showcase my work but also to practice modern web development concepts like layout design, responsive grids and interactive elements.

 ---